mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 ~~~

 Importing a library is like getting a piece of lab equipment out of a storage locker
 and setting it up on the bench.
-Libraries provide additional functionality to the basic Python package, much like a new piece of equipment adds functionality to a lab space.
+Libraries provide additional functionality to the basic Python packages, much like a new piece of equipment adds functionality to a lab space.
-Once you've loaded the library,
+Once we've loaded the library,
-we can ask the library to read our data file for us:
+we can use a tool in that library to read the data file:

 ~~~ {.python}
 numpy.loadtxt(fname='data/temperature.csv', delimiter=',')